ChainSafe/game-docs-v2/docs/nft_launchpad/2_details.md

 Adding Metadata to a token enables games to import detailed information and showcase your token's data.
 Usually, digital assets are identified just by their Token ID.
 Metadata adds extra details to these assets, giving them properties such as a title, a narrative, and visuals.

 You can add custom attributes to your NFTs, which can be utilized in the game.
-For example, you can add attributes like `power`, `speed`, `health` to a character NFT.
+For example, you can add attributes like `power`, `speed` and `health` to a character NFT as metadata fields.

 We store the metadata of the NFTs on [ChainSafe Storage](https://storage.chainsafe.io/) which is powered by IPFS.
 We store the IPFS CID of the metadata on-chain.
 The metadata is stored in a JSON format and can be accessed using the IPFS CID via any public IPFS gateway.